16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 • Is leak-free: Go for a bottle which has a leak free spout and lid.
 Most often you’ll carry your water bottle in an outside pouch on your commuter bag, but if you’re carrying it inside your bag, the last thing you want is water all through your bag!

-There’s hundreds of water bottles to choose from at Amazon but my personal choice is this A5 memobottle, specifically due to its narrow, bag-friendly design (also BPA free)
+My personal choice is this A5 memobottle, specifically due to its narrow, bag-friendly design (also BPA free)

 What is BPA free and should I be concerned about it?